SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 * **Template**: display rule templates that allow to create custom rules (see later on this page).
 * **Quality Profile**: inclusion in or exclusion from a specific profile

-If a quality profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
+If a Quality Profile is selected, it is also possible to check for its active severity and whether it is inherited or not.
 See the Quality Profile documentation for more.

 ## Rule Details